theCampel/leocamacho-private-notes/content/DNS Cache Poisoning.md

 ## What?
 Ideally, you give a DNS server a false address record and get it cached.
+Then, when a user makes a request to that DNS server, the cache is your fake record!
+Boom, the user, unbeknownst to them, is now a victim.

 ### To Who?
-- If you're in the same network as a device making a DNS query, you can ***see*** it making that query
+- If you're in the same network as a device making a DNS query, you can ***see*** it making that query (eg with [[Wireshark]]).
-- Alternatively, other [[Name Server|name servers]] are also making requests (Even ISP's).
+- Alternatively, other [[Name Server|name servers]] are also making requests (Even ISP's) - .
 If you can see and cache responses for it, you're cooking.

 ### How?
 The query  often has a randomised, 16-bit identifier and return port.
 Which means that guessing it and serving it back to the device querying is hard.
 But if you just spam those?
 You've got a somewhat decent likely-hood of getting a hit.